How a Business is Divided in a Divorce in Arizona

 Also, the facts of each case relating to a community property business are different and may lead to a judge favoring one methodology over the other.

-Having an experienced divorce attorney is imperative to make the arguments that will most fairly and equitably apply to your case.
+Having an experienced divorce attorney is imperative to make the arguments that will most fairly and equitably apply to valuing a business in your Arizona divorce case.

 Choosing the Valuation Date for Valuation of a Business During an Arizona Divorce